Heaven Help Us All

 "Heaven Help Us All" is a 1970 soul single composed by Ron Miller and first performed by Motown singer Stevie Wonder.
 The song continued Wonder's string of Top 10 singles on the pop charts reaching #9 on the Hot 100 singles chart and #2 on the R&B chart, the latter causing it to be his first runner-up since "Yester-Me, Yester-You, Yesterday".
 It was one of four hits Wonder scored from his Signed, Sealed & Delivered album.
 The song has since been covered dozens of times in a variety of styles.

 Background

-"Heaven Help Us All" showcased a departure from Wonder's earlier works by displaying an earthier, gospel-infused sound.Cash Box reviewed the song stating that "Super Wonder surges back with another step into the total performer portrait that he has been cultivating" and that he "turns up with another all-format effort that will win across the board acceptance" and that "excellent contemporary lyric and Wonder's delivery wrap up blockbuster results."
+"Heaven Help Us All" showcased a departure from Wonder's earlier works by displaying an earthier, gospel-infused sound.
+Cash Box reviewed the song stating that "Super Wonder surges back with another step into the total performer portrait that he has been cultivating" and that he "turns up with another all-format effort that will win across the board acceptance" and that "excellent contemporary lyric and Wonder's delivery wrap up blockbuster results."
+Record World called it the "top cut" from the album and said that it "is sure to deliver in a heavy way."